Round Table Discussion - Complaints

 Where the complaint is upheld by the complaints panel, the complainant and respondent will be offered the opportunity to agree a mutual resolution through facilitated discussion.
-Where a mutual resolution can be achieved, the complaint will remain on file until such time as all agreed actions are completed, and the complainant agrees for the complaint to be lifted.
-If the complainant does not agree, but the International Authority for Professional Coaching & Mentoring is satisfied that all actions have been achieved, the complaint will be removed from file after 1 year.
+Where a mutual resolution can be achieved, the complaint will remain on file until such time as all agreed actions are completed.
+The complaint will be removed from file after 12 months.

 Where the complaint is upheld by the complaints panel, yet no mutual resolution is agreed, the respondent will be issued with a performance notice.
 The respondent will then be required to meet with the Head of Professional Standards within 10 days to agree a Recovery Action Plan that details actions they need to take to ensure full compliance with the Code of Professional Conduct, and provide assurances to the International Authority for Professional Coaching & Mentoring of improved standards.